felipejoribeiro/this-person-docs/fleeting/1747781922-cursor-editor-configuration.md

 Cursor is a great tool to interact with coding ai agents in an efficient way.
 All the things offered by the tool are available for free with open source alternatives, but the total ensamble is really compelling from a pragmatic point of view.
 It being based on vscode is another great feature, as it allows for a familiar environment for most developers and it makes it simple to import pre-existing configurations.
 Being able to install vs-code plugins as well is a killer feature.

 This new way of configuring behaviors is very interesting as well, as you end up using AI directly in the tooling configuration, like during the auto rule creation topics.
 This made me think that maybe we are truly entering in a new programming paradigm, as descriptive strings are substituting config files and API interfaces.
 But how much deterministic can we make this process be?
-And how eager are we to let go of reliability for the sake of it?
+And how eager are we to let go of total reliability for the sake of it?

 Truly interesting the times we live in.